kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step4.md

     `docker rm  $CID`{{execute}}

-3. Check the container status again
+3. Check the container status again and confirm that the conatiner is removed

     `docker ps -a | grep  $CID`{{execute}}